QianyangWang/QianyangWang/README.md

 - 🔭 I’m currently working on environmental modelling and auto-calibration.

-- 🌱 I’m currently learning the source code of the BTOPMC model.
+- 🌱 Focusing on PAHs in rivers in oil sand mining regions.

 - ❓ Ask me about anything related to my repositories.